 2019 REPRINT EDITION: It Don’t Mean a Thing is the second volume in The Gould Collection, a series of books that brings together contemporary photographers with writers.

-8€ Shipping to United States, European Union & Japan
+8€ Shipping to United States and European Union Only

 This reprint edition is exactly the same as the 2017 limited edition, except for an updated perfect binding and a cover that condenses the dust-jacket and obi (found in the original limited edition) into a single printed softcover.